-SMO Enumerator: SMO means SQL Server management Object and this is used to enumerate SQL Server management Objects.
-For example, it can enumerate the list of tables, Views etc present in Database.
+SSIS ForEach Loop SMO Enumerator: SMO means SQL Server Management Object, which is used to enumerate SQL Server Management Objects.
+For example, the SSIS ForEach Loop SMO Enumerator can enumerate the list of tables, Views, etc., present in the Database.

 SSIS ForEach Loop SMO Enumerator

 In this example, we will enumerate tables present in the AdventurWorksDW 2014 database and copy the Table names into another database table.